martin-braun/mbx-toolbox/README.md

 ### Final steps

-To validate your installation, restart your terminal and echo out the variable `MBX_VERSION`.
+To validate your installation, restart your terminal and run `mbx-version`.
+It should print out the [current version](VERSION) to the console.

 ## Update